 This section focuses on the pay and benefits provided to participating members of the Selected Reserve when they are not serving on active duty.
-In general, when reservists are ordered to federal active duty for more than 30 days they receive pay and benefits virtually identical to those of active duty personnel, although there are some exceptions.
-When ordered to active duty for a period of 30 days or less, they receive most, but not all, of the pay and benefits that active duty personnel receive.
-Additionally, reservists who are not on active duty receive a different set of pay and benefits when they are serving in a reserve component category other than the Selected Reserve and members of the National Guard receive a different set of pay and benefits when they are status.
+In general, when reservists are ordered to federal active duty for more than 30 days they receive pay and benefits nearly identical to those of active duty personnel, although there are some exceptions.
+38 When ordered to active duty for a period of 30 days or less, they receive most, but not all, of the pay and benefits that active duty personnel receive.
+39 Additionally, reservists who are not on active duty receive a different set of pay and benefits when they are serving in a reserve component category other than the Selected